Oghenet3ga/landing-page/README.md

 This is my very first hand-crafted landing page project.
 It was built using HTML, CSS, and JavaScript.
-As a beginner in coding, this project allowed me to apply my newly acquired skills and knowledge to create a basic yet functional landing page.
+As a beginner in front-end coding, this project allowed me to apply my newly acquired skills and knowledge to create a basic yet functional landing page.